TERMS & CONDITIONS

 25. The Judges will critique the film entries against the Judging Criteria to decide the finalists and winners in each of the following categories:

-26. The Judges will select up to four Entrants as finalists in each category, who will be announced on 18 October 2019.
+26. The Judges will select up to four Entrants as finalists in each category, who will be announced the week commencing October 31.

-28. From the finalists, the Judges will select a winner in each category, to be announced at the screening event.
+28. From the finalists, the Judges will select a winner in each category, to be announced at the start of National Recycling Week on 7 November 2022.

-29. Details of prizes for each category are available on the Competition website (mobilemuster.com.au/competition).
+29. Details of prizes for each category are available on the Competition website (mobilemuster.com.au/education/filmcompetition).

 30. The Judges’ decisions are final and no correspondence or discussion will be entered into regarding the judging process or any outcomes reached.